Pedal your way to success

 Nevertheless, the ability to use anaerobic metabolism is another training aspect that must not be neglected.
 If your opponent, or rival, puts in a burst of speed that you need to cover, you may well have to dig deep and rely on a greater contribution of anaerobic metabolism to the energy supply.
 This may also be the case if you encounter a tough hill.
 In other words, low-intensity aerobic work alone is not enough if you want to succeed as a cyclist.

 Sheer muscle strength is another essential requirement.
 Cycling, after all, is a power endurance activity, so if you have a high level of muscular strength, you will need to use a smaller percentage of your maximum strength to maintain the same workload.

 Phases of training

 The pattern of your year will be greater mileage and endurance work during the winter, which for safety reasons may be carried out indoors on rollers.
-During the spring, you may want to change the emphasis to more quality work, with less training volume, bringing you towards your competition period, where the emphasis is on sharpening with a tapered volume.
+During the spring, you may want to change the emphasis to more quality work, with less training volume, bringing you towards your competition period, where the focus is on sharpening with a tapered volume.
 It is not sensible to be training hard during the weeks when you want to race well.

 The training week

-Throughout the year you should always train the whole spectrum of fitness; it is the proportions that change as the months go by.
-You need to perform long steady state rides at a low intensity to encourage and improve your ability to metabolise fats.
+Throughout the year, you should always train the whole spectrum of fitness; it is the proportions that change as the months go by.
+You need to perform long steady-state rides at a low-intensity to encourage and improve your ability to metabolise fats.
 These rides will last several hours.
-You will do more of them during the winter but they should be kept up throughout the year.
+You will do more of them during the winter, but they should be kept up throughout the year.

 How you put all this together is a matter of individual preference.